Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 an existing Dask cluster.
 At the moment, we are starting a migration from Mesos/Aurora towards [Kubernetes](https://kubernetes.io/)

-### Resilience

-Running on top of a system like Mesos or Kubernetes provides us with resisience since a failing worker (for instance, as result of a failing hardware node) can simply be restarted on another node of the system.
+Running on top of a system like Mesos or Kubernetes provides us with resilience since a failing worker (for instance, as result of a failing hardware node) can simply be restarted on another node of the system.

-### Oversubscription and Autoscaling

 Running 500 Dask clusters requires a lot of hardware.
 We have put two measures in place to improve the utilization of hardware resources: oversubscription and autoscaling.

+### Oversubscription

 [Oversubscription](http://mesos.apache.org/documentation/latest/oversubscription/) is a feature of Mesos that allows to allocate more resources than physically present to services running on the system.